nick-stanley/mini-web-scraper/README.md

 type ScraperElement = {
   selector: string;
   attribute?: string;
+  multiple?: boolean;
+  elements?: ScraperElement[];
+  before?: string;
+  after?: string;
 };
 ```

 Each config must have `url` and `elements`.
 Each element must have a `selector` but has an optional `attribute`.
 By default, if an element is found with the provided `selector`, its [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) is returned.
 If an attribute is provided, the value for that attribute is returned instead.

+## ScraperElement

+### "multiple"

+If `true`, will return all instances of the specific selector.
+If `false` or `undefined`, will return the first instance found.

+### "elements"

+If provided, "attribute" will be ignored and elements within the current selector will be used to find the desired data. "elements" is recursive and will keep traversing until a level is found where no "elements" value is provided, and the value for the selector provided at that level will be returned.

+### "before"

+If provided, will be added before the returned data.

+### "after"

+If provided, will be added after the returned data.

 ## Selectors